Portal de Turismo do Concello de Fisterra

 Fisterra´s Lighthouse

-It was built in 1853, 138 m. over the sea level, shields one of the most dangerous coasts.
+It was built in 1853 at 138 meters above the sea, protecting one of the most dangerous coasts.

 Location

-It is the most Europe western and emblematic lighthouse, traditionally considered as the end of the world cape, "Finis Terrae".
+This is the most western and emblematic lighthouse in Europe, it was traditionally considered the cape at the end of the world, "Finis Terrae".

-This point comes over the sea 5 kms southward, parallel to the granite Pindo´s Mountain forming the sheltered and beautiful Corcubión estuary.
+This point extends over the sea about 5 kms southwards, parallel to the granite Pindo´s Mountain and forming the protected and beautiful Corcubión estuary.

-During thousands of years was thought that each night the sun put out at its waters, and beyond just existed a region of utter darkness and monsters.
+For thousands of years it was thought that every night the sun went out in its waters, and that beyond it there was only a region of darkness and monsters.

 Architecture

-This building takes part of an interesting whole of lighthouses architecture.
+This building is part of an interesting set of lighthouse architecture.

-It’s a work of the engineer Félix Uhagón and it has the rank of first class lighthouse.
+The work was made by the engineer Félix Uhagón and it´s a first class lighthouse.

-The tower, built on stone-cutting, has octagonal base and finishes with a cornice over which it is rested the balconies.
-On top is the vault with a polygonal lantern, 138 meters over the sea level.
+The tower which is made of stone, has an octagonal base and ends in a cornice where the balcony is located.
+Above it´s the vault with a polygonal lantern, 138 meters above sea level.

-In the beginning worked with an oil lamp, after several reforms it was electrified with glowing lamps, sending out a gleam each five seconds with a range for normal weather of 31 sea miles (57 km).
+Originally the lighthouse operated with an oil lamp, but after different reforms it was electrified with incandescent lamps, emitting a flash every five seconds with a range of 31 nautical miles (57 km) in ordinary time.

-The building annex to the lighthouse is the fog-horn popularly known as the Fisterra cow. Ángel García del Hoyo work beginning to operate on1889 to be used on the days when the fog impeded to watch the lighthouse light.
-It sends forth two shrill sounds each minute, with a range of 25 miles (46 km) on mean weather.
+The building next to the lighthouse is the Siren, which is popularly known as Fisterra´s cow.
+It was built by Ángel García del Hoyo and came into operation in 1889 for the days when fog prevented the light from being seen.
+It emits two strident sounds every minute, with a range of 25 miles (46 km) in average time.

 Legend